 This is why it is best to address an injury early on.
 Because the longer you wait to address the problem, the harder and more habituated the holding pattern becomes.
-That said, with each successive treatment, a therapist is able to get deeper through the layers, eventually reaching the bones, and leading to progress and permanent change.
+That said, with each successive treatment, a therapist is able to get deeper through the layers leading to permanent change.

 For Chronic Conditions

 The older a condition is the more solid and ingrained it will become in the soft tissues.
-Eventually, with over-use, a tight muscle/tendon will begin to weaken, reshape the bones, and changed the way they are positioned.
+Eventually, with overuse, a tight muscle/tendon will begin to weaken, reshape the bones, and change the way they are positioned.

 For example – if you tear a rotator cuff muscle, the intelligence of your body will protect your shoulder from further injury by creating a natural splint (pulling your arm in close to your body and restricting movement).
-This is a great mechanism at the beginning more acute phase.
-But as time goes on, it will begin to harden and become a habit.
+This is a great mechanism at the beginning of a more acute phase.
+But as time goes on, it will begin to harden, weaken, and become a habit.

-Neglecting to intervene in this healing process, by not receiving any chiropractic, acupuncture, physical or massage therapy may result in: restrictions in the soft tissues and joints, pain, inflammation, deterioration, the building of bone spurs, nerve entrapment/impingement, the inability to do certain motions and perform certain activities (dysfunction), undesirable changes in your posture, affect muscles tone (strength, shape, and flexibility).
-The longer this goes on, the longer it takes to correct (such as with frozen shoulder).
+Neglecting to intervene in this healing process, by not receiving any chiropractic, acupuncture, physical, and/or massage therapy may result in: restrictions in the soft tissues and joints, pain, inflammation, atrophy, the building of bone spurs, nerve entrapment/impingement, the inability to do certain motions and perform certain activities (dysfunction), undesirable changes in your posture, and affect muscles tone.
+The longer this goes on, the longer it takes to correct.

 For Peak Athletic Performance

-Whether you are trying to reduce the amount of stress and tension you feel, healing an injury, alleviating pain, counterbalancing wear and tear, playing sports, or proactively taking steps to slow down aging…Massage therapy is an invaluable piece of the puzzle for maintaining a healthy high functioning body.
+Whether you are trying to reduce the amount of stress and tension you feel, healing an injury, alleviating pain, counterbalancing wear and tear, playing sports, or proactively taking steps to age more gracefully…Massage therapy is an invaluable piece of the puzzle for maintaining a healthy functioning body.
 You can get massages on special occasions or on an “as needed” basis.
-However, one thing seasoned receivers of bodywork understand is that bodywork works best utilized as a lifestyle.
-In order to receive the maximum benefit, it is best done routinely. just as with eating healthy and exercising.
+However, one thing seasoned receivers of bodywork understand is that it works best utilized as a lifestyle.
+For maximum benefit, it is best done routinely – just as with eating healthy and exercising.